fyne-io/fyne-io.github.io/vision/index.md

 modification or adaptation.
 Fyne apps are installed like regular applications on all platforms and deliver great performance and solid user experience.
-We are targetting the nirvana of cross-platform native application development.
+We are targeting the nirvana of cross-platform native application development.

 </div>